Campervan with kids

 Research your sites to ensure that they have good facilities for kids.
 We have found some really wonderful camping sites, with local shops, indoor and outdoor swimming pools, play parks, indoor games rooms and family bathrooms all on site.
 It really does make for a pleasant stay if you have good amenities and the sites are safe and well equipped for families.

-Find a site that has local attractions on foot
+Van life – Find a site that has local attractions on foot

 There is nothing worse than finally setting up camp, strategically hanging the bunting flags on the awning (yes those flags are what I consider an essential item!)
 Carefully placing the vintage tea lights around the van, and then finding you have to pack up and move the campervan every day for trips, days out at the beach, a visit to the shops, or a visit to the local town for a coffee.
 We quickly learned to research our campsites beforehand to make sure that we had a few nearby options where we didn’t have to pack everything up and move the campervan on a daily basis.
 We found some great sites with good facilities and activities on site for our Brittany road trip.

 Pack a pop up tent